alsace-research/era5_pipeline/README.md

 * **H3** provides an simple way to store geospatial data without the storage overhead.
 * **H3** stores an int hash (h3_index) instead of expensive geometries (Point, Line, Polygons).
 It is quite effificient at storing geospatial data.

-I appreciate your attention and getting an opportunity to share my thought process for tackling the above process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>